RealTimeLogic/Xedge32/doc/source/misc.rst

 esp32.netconnect(network, cfg)
 --------------------------------

-Connect to a WiFi or wired network by providing the required configuration parameters.
-This function starts the connection phase as a background process and returns immediately.
-The connection status is printed in the :ref:`LuaShell32`.
-The ``cfg`` parameters are stored persistently in NVRAM if the ESP32 successfully connects to the network and the configuration parameters will be used to automatically connect to the network when the ESP32 restarts.
+Initiate a WiFi or wired network connection by supplying the necessary configuration parameters.
+This function initiates the connection process in the background and returns control immediately.
+The status of the connection is displayed in the :ref:`LuaShell32`.
+The ``cfg`` parameters are saved in NVRAM on a successful network connection.
+This enables the ESP32 to reconnect to the network automatically using these parameters upon restart.
+The device initially operates in Access Point Mode by default, with the SSID set to xedge32.
+The default SSID password is 12345678.

 - ``network``: a string that can be one of:
     * ``wifi``: Connect to a Wi-Fi network by providing the SSID and password
     * ``W5500``:  Connect to an Ethernet network via a W5500 chip.
-- ``cfg``: a required configuration table that must include:
+- ``cfg``: a configuration table that must include:
     * For WiFi networks:
         * ``ssid``: the WiFi network's SSID
         * ``pwd``: the WiFi network's password